decc/calculator-book/README.md

-calculator-book
+The 2050 Calculator Book
 ===============

 This is a guide to implementing your own 2050 calculator.
+You can read it at http://book.2050.org.uk.

 It is written as a series of markdown files.
 These are then turned into a pdf, website and an e-book by using the programs in the public folder.